Prunus avium 'Annabella' - 1/2 STDS BR

 Flower

 Prunus avium 'Annabella' forms light red, pink-coloured flowers from April.
-These exude a pleasant fragrance and grow to about 2 - 3 cm in size.
+They exude a pleasant fragrance and grow to around 2 - 3 cm in size.

 The fruits have a sweet, aromatic flavour.
 Ripen from July, ready to eat from July.